NiceneNerd/roead/README.md

 (for the yaz0 module) providing safe and idiomatic bindings to oead's features.
 (The Grezzo datasheets are not supported.)
 For more info on oead itself, visit [its GitHub repo](https://github.com/zeldamods/oead/).

+Each of roead's major modules is configurable as a feature.
+The default feature set includes `byml`, `aamp`, `sarc,` and `yaz0`.
+For compatibility with many existing tools for these formats, there is also a `yaml` feature which enables serializing/deserializing AAMP and BYML files as YAML documents.
+Finally, serde support is available using the `with-serde` feature.

 For API documentation, see the docs for each module.